paulrobertlloyd/jekyll-figure/README.md

 ## Configuration

-Any markdown provided within the `{% figure %}` block is rendered using Jekyll's Markdown parser, [Kramdown](https://kramdown.gettalong.org).
+Any markdown provided within the `{% figure %}` block is rendered using Jekyll’s Markdown parser, [Kramdown](https://kramdown.gettalong.org).
 However, this means images and other content will be wrapped within `<p>` tags, like so:

 ```html
 <figure>